Hat guessing number and guaranteed subgraphs: Graphs with bounded circumference

 \section{Graphs with bounded circumference}

 In this section, we prove Theorem \ref{thm:circ}.
-For a graph $G$, we say that the \emph{circumference} of $G$ is the length of the longest cycle in $G$.
-Hence, by proving Theorem \ref{thm:circ}, we will show that a graph with a bounded circumference also has a bounded hat guessing number.
-Our strategy for proving Theorem \ref{thm:circ} will be as follows.
-For a graph $G$, recall that a \emph{block} of $G$ is a maximal two-connected subgraph of $G$.
-First, we will show that the hat guessing number of a graph $G$ can be estimated just by considering each block of $G$ individually.
-Then, we will show that each block of a graph of bounded circumference must also have bounded treedepth, and we will use this fact to obtain an upper bound for $\HG(G)$.
-While there may exist a more direct way to show that graphs of bounded circumference also have bounded hat guessing number, we believe that some of our intermediate techniques may have other applications in the study of the hat guessing game.
+For a graph $G$, the \emph{circumference} of $G$ is the length of the longest cycle in $G$.
+Hence, by proving Theorem \ref{thm:circ}, we show that a graph with a bounded circumference also has a bounded hat guessing number.
+In our proof, we often consider the blocks of a connected graph, which are defined as follows.
+For a graph $G$, a \emph{block} of $G$ is a nonempty subgraph $H \subseteq G$ satisfying the following properties: \begin{itemize} \item $H$ is either $2$-connected or isomorphic to $K_2$; \item Every connected subgraph $H' \subseteq G$ satisfying $H \subsetneq H'$ has a cut vertex. \end{itemize} In other words, $H$ is a block of $G$ if $H$ is maximal with respect to the property of being either $2$-connected or isomorphic to $K_2$.

+Our strategy for proving Theorem \ref{thm:circ} is as follows.
+First, we show that the hat guessing number of a graph $G$ can be bounded above by considering each block of $G$ individually.
+Then, we show that each block of a graph of bounded circumference also has bounded treedepth, and we use this fact to obtain an upper bound for $\HG(G)$.
+Some of our intermediate techniques, such as bounding the hat guessing number of a graph using its block decomposition, may have other applications in the study of the hat guessing game.

-In our proof, we will sometimes consider a modified version of the hat guessing game in which each player makes two guesses.
-The essential rules of this modified game are the same as those of the original game, so that a player at a vertex $v$ only sees the players at the neighbors of $v$, and so that players still do not hear each other's guesses.
-However, in this modified game, each player guesses his hat color twice, and the players win if and only if at least one player makes a correct guess.
-Given a graph $G$, we write $\HG_2(G)$ for the maximum integer $q$ such that the players have a winning strategy in the hat guessing game with two guesses played on $G$ with $q$ colors.
-In \cite{Jaroslaw}, Bosek et al.~show that the modified hat guessing game in which players make multiple guesses is a useful tool for bounding the hat guessing number of graphs that admit a vertex partition with certain properties.
-In some of our intermediate results, we will also restrict the set of hat colors available to the adversary at certain vertices.
-It was shown in \cite{KokhasI} that when the hat color set available to the adversary differs between vertices, only the number of hat colors available to the adversary at each vertex affects whether or not the players have a winning strategy on $G$.
+In some of our intermediate results, we also restrict the set of hat colors available to the adversary at certain vertices.
+Kokhas and Latyshev \cite{KokhasI} showed that when the hat color set available to the adversary differs between vertices, only the number of hat colors available to the adversary at each vertex affects whether or not the players have a winning strategy on $G$.